tensorflow/tfjs/docs/roadmap.md

 We plan on building a way to port models directly from TensorFlow to **deeplearn.js** automatically from a `GraphDef`.

-## Decoupling NDArray from storage mechanism

-Currently, `NDArray`s are tightly coupled to their underlying storage.
-We will be decoupling the `NDArray` object from where it is actually stored, and add global tracking to all `NDArray`s so that we don't need to explicitly `track` them inside of a `math.scope()`.

-This also means `scope` will become a top level method.

 ## Eager mode

 To train or get gradients, you must use our `Graph` layer.
 We will be